4e1e0603/04/README.md

 1. Python for data analysis.
 2. Python for automated testing.
-3. Python for scientific programming
+3. Python for scientific programming.

 ## Setup